 The millions of one-click users who are logged in on secure.winred.com may not be automatically logged in on your subdomain due to browser (eg Safari) restrictions on cookies.
 These logged-in users convert far higher than non-logged-in users.
 So, we recommend only sending Facebook traffic to this subdomain.

-Setting Up Your Subdomain
+Set Up Your Subdomain

-Setting up your subdomain requires 3 parts:
+Setting up your subdomain requires 3 parts.

-WinRed will make a technical update
+To finalize, WinRed will make a technical update.

 Part 1 - Add Your Domain to WinRed Settings